borasocom-team/magento-cms-trailingslash/README.md

 # magento-cms-trailingslash
-Add a trailing slash to CMS pages via rewrites and redirects
+Add a trailing slash to CMS pages.